gkrinker/VibeParse/test_output/src_script.md

 ))
 Alert.displayName = "Alert"
 ```
-The `Alert` component uses `React.forwardRef` to allow referencing the DOM node directly.
-It applies the styles defined in `alertVariants` based on the `variant` prop and accepts additional props for further customization.
+The `Alert` component uses `React.forwardRef` to pass a `ref` to the underlying DOM element.
+This allows parent components to directly interact with the DOM node.
+The `cn` function combines the styles from `alertVariants` with any additional classes.

----

-## Scene 2: Forward Refs in React (25s)

-In this scene, let's dive into how forward refs are used in React components, focusing on the `Alert`, `AlertTitle`, and `AlertDescription` components.

-### Code Highlights

-**src/components/ui/alert.tsx** (lines 30-38):
+**alert.tsx** (lines 28-33):
 ```
 const AlertTitle = React.forwardRef<
   HTMLParagraphElement,